mattermost/docs/source/administration/config-settings.rst

 Image Proxy Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Configure an image proxy to load all Markdown images through a proxy.
+The type of image proxy used by Mattermost.
 There are two options:

-**local**: The local proxy is using `willnorris/imageproxy <https://github.com/willnorris/imageproxy>`_, and is included in the Mattermost server by default.
+**local**: The Mattermost server itself acts as the image proxy.
+This is the default option.

-**atmos/camo**: An alternative image proxy supported by Mattermost.
-Uses the `atmos/camo <https://github.com/atmos/camo>`_ http proxy to route images through SSL.
-See the :doc:`set up documentation <atmos-camo>` to learn more.
+**atmos/camo**: An external `atmos/camo <https://github.com/atmos/camo>`_ image proxy is used.

+See the :doc:`documentation <atmos-camo>` to learn more.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ImageProxyType": "local"``, with options ``local`` and ``atmos/camo`` for above settings respectively. |